guiferviz/happyml/README.md

 If everything is OK you will see the output:

-> Those about to learn we salute you.
+> Those about to learn we salute you :)

 Documentation